eigenform/ember/docs/index.rst

 It's a computer.

 .. note::
-   You should not expect this to be synthesizable [yet].
+   You should not expect this to be synthesizable.

 ------